velipso/gvsong/README.md

 #### Delay

 Delay is useful for creating echo effects.
 The delay is measured in frames, so tempo will not affect it.
-Delay will postpone note and bend commands.
+Delay will postpone note on, note off, and bend commands.
 Use `D00` to disable delay.

 #### Instrument